-- Sports – Names of sports persons might be asked for 2 or 5 markers if they had made any notable achievement, but don’t spend time remembering all the centuries of Sachin, sixes hit by Gayle, IPL purple caps etc. Remember that you are going to write UPSC exam and not any Crorepathi shows in Television.
+- Sports – Don’t spend time remembering all the centuries of Sachin, sixes hit by Gayle, IPL purple caps etc. Remember that you are going to write UPSC exam and not any Crorepathi shows on Television.

-- Politics – Neglect the entire local/state politics news.
+- Politics – Neglect the entire local/state political news.
 Just brief through central politics news, but there is no need to mug up the details of stories.

-- Names of Uganda President, Currency in Kiribati etc unless these makes headlines during the year.
+- Names of Uganda President, Currency in Kiribati etc unless these make headlines during the year.

 In short, the right materials and mock exams along with a focused prelims-cum-mains integrated approach should be your mantra – for clearing UPSC exams with minimum time, effort and expense.